Distributional Modeling and Forecasting of Natural Gas Prices: Results and Discussion

-The Models assuming homoscedasticity are among the worst for both products.
-The Day-Ahead Model profits in particular from including coal, the \ac{ARMA} errors, and the leverage effect in the sigma process.
+Some findings are worth highlighting here.
+First, the Models assuming homoscedasticity are among the worst for both products.
+The Day-Ahead Model profits in particular from including \ac{ARMA} errors, coal, and the leverage effect in the sigma process.
 The Month-Ahead model profits from considering the rollover (First Day Mu) as well as including \ac{EUA} and the leverage effect.

-Neither adding, nor removing model components led to a model significantly outperforming the proposed models.
-Removing some of the components included in the proposed model did not always produce a significant difference.
-However, the significance estimates presented in Tables \ref{tab:param_res_da} and \ref{tab:param_res_ma} indicated their importance and including them did reduce the \ac{CRPS}.
+Removing components not always produces a significant difference.
+For example, removing EUA prices from the proposed Day-Ahead model does not yield a significantly worse performance with respect to the DM-Test.
+However, the EUA coefficient itself is significant, as shown in \Cref{tab:param_res_da} and including EUA prices reduces the out-of-sample CRPS.
+Therefore, we keep EUA prices included in the proposed model.